 So what can you do to ensure your firewall is in perfect working order and condition?

 Due to the fact that a range of factors impact the network, security, and system processes of your business, the management, configuration, and troubleshooting of your firewall could be a lot more challenging than it sounds.
 Proper firewall management by network administrators will guarantee that the IT infrastructure is protected and secured from threatening traffic external to the network or any unauthorized traffic.
 Here are a few best practices for firewall management that could be helpful.

 In order to spot any policy violations, it’s essential for your IT security team to carry out regular and routine firewall security audits.
 The audits are designed to check if the firewall rules are in accordance with organizational security regulations or compliance requirements that come from the outside.
 Firewall policy changes that have not been authorized could lead to non-compliance and a range of other threats and problems.

-Once they have been identified, the rules responsible for threats, vulnerabilities, and risks should be isolated.
+Rules which expose resources to the Internet, should always be combined with intrusion inspection and application detection.
 An audit will make it easier for you to predict how your security profile will be affected by changes to the network.
 It’s recommended to conduct a firewall security audit every time:

 - A new firewall is installed

 - A firewall migration activity is being conducted on the network

 - A lot of configuration changes are carried out on the firewall